elan-ev/opencast-php-library/README.md

 # Basic Usage
 There are 2 approaches to use the Opencast REST Endpoints from this library:

-1. The first one is via the generic `OpencastApi\OpenCast` which contains all available Opencast endpoints (which are capable with the API version defined in the config).
+1. The first one is via the generic `OpencastApi\Opencast` which contains all available Opencast endpoints (which are capable with the API version defined in the config).
 The advantage of using this approach is a better control over all available endpoints. <b>(Recommended)</b>

-<b>NOTE:</b> When using this library against a distributed Opencast setup with admin and presentation split, you can pass another set of configuration as the second parameter when instantiating the `OpencastApi\OpenCast`.
+<b>NOTE:</b> When using this library against a distributed Opencast setup with admin and presentation split, you can pass another set of configuration as the second parameter when instantiating the `OpencastApi\Opencast`.
 Initially, the presentation node only takes care of search endpoint.
 ```php
 $config = [
       'url' => 'https://develop.opencast.org/',       // The API URL of the Opencast instance. (required)